javeedbasha656/diamond-sweeper.github.io/README.md

 The Game is built on reactjs.
 You can do following actions in game.

 Game initiates without hint

-You can re initiate the game at any point of time by clicking (new game or new game with hints button) If you play with hints arrow will appear on click pointing in general direction of nearest diamond if diamond is not found on clicked cell
+You can re initiate the game at any point of time by reloading.

+If you play with hints arrow will appear on click pointing in general direction of nearest diamond if diamond is not found on clicked cell

 Requirements: